l7mp/mc-wan/README.md

          port: 8080
    ```

-   Note that we set the selector to the gateway pods: that way, any request to the service will
+   Note that we set the selector to match the gateway pods: that way, any request to the service
-   land at one of our EW gateway pods.
+   will land at one of our EW gateway pods.

 1. We open a Gateway listener at the target port to receive the query on our EW gateway.